Managed Lanes: On the Road to Sustainability

 Following OCTA's purchase of the 91 Express Lanes in 2003, it became among the first to offer congestion management pricing to optimize traffic at free-flow speeds while encouraging free carpooling during certain hours.
 In 2007, OCTA led an effort to add Continuous Access Carpool Lanes on freeways, when it made them available on SR-22.
 These lanes, where a driver can enter or exit a carpool lane at any point, can now be found on freeways throughout Orange County.

-In all, these efforts help reduce congestion and amplify environmental goals by encouraging drivers to share the ride and take trips when roads are less congested.
+OCTA continues its commitment to a balanced and sustainable highway system that recognizes the importance of reducing VMT while increasing efficiency.
+OCTA is dedicated to helping reduce congestion and amplifying environmental goals by encouraging drivers to share the ride and take trips when roads are less congested.

 For additional details about OCTA freeway projects, visit here.